RealOrangeOne/theorangeone.net/content/posts/calming-down-clickhouse.md

 ### Reduce logging

 Step 2 is to reduce the log level on both the file logger, and any other table logging we can't disable entirely.
 This change is done in [`config.xml`](https://github.com/RealOrangeOne/infrastructure/blob/master/ansible/roles/plausible/files/clickhouse-config.xml).
-I set the level to `warning`, so it's still obvious to see when something is wrong, but it won't bombard me with information.
+I set the level to `warning`, so it's still obvious to see when something is wrong, but these all go into the shell, so it's fine.
+All the table logs are completely disabled.

 ```xml
 <yandex>